YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -Blocks
 ~~~~~~~~

 Specifies the number of GDS database blocks by which MUPIP should extend the file.
 GDS files use additional blocks for bitmaps.
 MUPIP EXTEND adds the specified number of blocks plus the bitmap blocks required as overhead.
-For more information about bitmaps, refer to `Chapter 9: “YottaDB Database Structure(GDS)” <./gds.html>`_.
+For more information about bitmaps, refer to `Chapter 9: “Database Structure (GDS file)” <gds.html>`_.

 The format of the BLOCK qualifier is: